🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 Healing doesn’t mean forgetting what happened — it means learning to live fully again.

-Through evidence-based and body-based therapies like EMDR (Eye Movement Desensitization and Reprocessing), somatic awareness, and mind-body regulation, clients learn to reprocess distressing experiences and restore balance in their nervous system.
+Through evidence-based and body-based therapies such as EMDR (Eye Movement Desensitization and Reprocessing), somatic awareness, and mind-body regulation, clients learn to reprocess distressing experiences and restore balance in their nervous system.

 Our clinical counsellor supports individuals, children, youth, families, first responders, and veterans with compassion and clinical expertise — helping you move from surviving to thriving.